Helpful tips for Traveling Abroad as Two (Raw) Vegans

 Try to hydrate pretty well the day/night before and that morning.
 Coconuts, if possible, are the best.
 You can carry lemons on the plane as well to make lemon water

 Pack light and stick to the essentials.
 It makes all the difference in the world when you just have one or two easy to carry bags.
-Mostly mental (though you can walk a lot more places), but just such a breath of fresh air to not have much.
+Mostly mental (though you can walk to a lot more places), but just such a breath of fresh air to not have much.
 I honestly wished someone would steal our big bags of luggage on some trips we’ve been on!

 Yoga before the flight.
 Try to make time for it.
 Running may not be ideal as your sitting for hours and might be a little uncomfortable after a tough run and a long flight